nautechsystems/nautilus_trader/README.md

 plans to open source the remainder of the code base, however for now broker client adapters must be written to allow live trading via the messaging API.

-There is currently a large effort to provide improved documentation.
+There is currently a large effort to develop improved documentation.

 ## Features
 * **Fast:** C level speed and type safety provided through Cython.
 ZeroMQ message transport, MsgPack wire serialization.